Wooden-Gear/obsidian-yolo/README.md

 With YOLO you can:

 - 💬 Chat with LLMs directly in the sidebar
-- 📚 Treat your entire vault as the AI’s knowledge base
+- 📚 Treat your entire vault as the AI's knowledge base
 - ✍️ Summon Smart Space to continue your ideas anywhere
+- ⚡ Use Quick Ask for instant inline AI assistance with intelligent editing
 - 🧩 Enable experimental features like Learning Mode and sub-agents to explore personalized workflows
 - 🎨 Enjoy numerous UX improvements and UI polish